These Are the 13 Best Hotels in Alaska

-Whether you’re looking to chase the Northern Lights, try your hand at fly fishing, or unwind in a spa surrounded by nature, these are the best places to stay in Alaska for an adventure in the great outdoors.
+Whether you’re looking to chase the northern lights, try your hand at fly-fishing, or unwind in a spa surrounded by nature, these are the best places to stay in Alaska for an adventure in the great outdoors.

-Orca Island Cabins is composed of eight waterfront tents.
+Orca Island Cabins comprises eight waterfront tents.

 Courtesy of Orca Island Cabins